infinyon/fluvio-demo-apps-node/chat-app/README.md

 ## Application Overview

-This demo consists of a WebSocket proxy server relaying messages from a React client web application to the `@fluvio/client`, sending `user` and `chat` topic events to the Fluvio cluster.
+This demo consists of a WebSocket proxy server relaying messages from a React client web application to the `@fluvio/client`, sending `user`, `chat`, and `session` messages to the Fluvio cluster.

-`@fluvio/client` is currently not supported in the browser, therefore the WebSocket server is required to proxy the client events.
-An example of this proxy service can be viewed at [`./chat-server/src/proxy-in.tss`](https://github.com/infinyon/fluvio-demo-apps-node/blob/master/chat-app/chat-server/src/proxy-in.ts).

 Read the [API docs](https://infinyon.github.io/fluvio-client-node/) for more information.
 <hr/>